thestriver/AWS_SSA/AWS_SSA.md

 ## AWS Certified Solutions Architect – Associate

+Go through all the 6 FAQs after the video

 (SAA-C02)
 To Delete: Use A Cloud Guru 7 days trial after reading

 ![](assets/images/saa/domain.png)

 720/1000 - 65 Questions
+Response types
+There are two types of questions on the exam:

+- Multiple choice: Has one correct response and three incorrect responses (distractors)
+- Multiple response: Has two or more correct responses out of five or more response options

+---

--  Define a solution using architectural design principles based on customer requirements.
+ Define a solution using architectural design principles based on customer requirements.

--  Provide implementation guidance based on best practices to an organization throughout the lifecycle of a project
+ Provide implementation guidance based on best practices to an organization throughout the lifecycle of a project

 **Whitepapers**